gauthamkolluru/gauthamsk.me/content/Technology/which-laptop-to-buy.md

 ## My Laptop already got slow, which one should I buy next?

-One day, I was working with python programming on [Visual Studio Code](https://code.visualstudio.com) and MSSQL (SSMS) on my Dell laptop powered by Windows 10 operating system and when I executed a query in SSMS and the program in VS Code at the same time, the system which was stuttering until then suddenly hung up.
+One day, I was working with python on [Visual Studio Code](https://code.visualstudio.com) and [MSSQL](https://www.microsoft.com/en-us/sql-server/sql-server-2019) (SSMS) on my Dell laptop powered by Windows 10 operating system and when I executed a query in SSMS and a program in VS Code at the same time, the system which was stuttering until then suddenly hung up.
 I had to restart my machine to resume my work.
-But, soon I restarted the machine and the applications it started stuttering again.
+But, soon I restarted the machine and the applications, it started stuttering again.
 I decided to see what is causing it and opened Task Manager (Ctrl + Shift + Esc).
-I expanded it and then noticed some percentages, like CPU : 25%, Ram : 86% and Disk : 100%.
-I have noticed it only because I moved to Windows fromo MacOS just then after about 6 years.
-I was actually shocked to see those figures because I was actually expecting it to the other way round, like CPU running at 80% - 90% of it's capacity.
+I expanded it and stumbled upon some percentages, like CPU : 25%, Ram : 86% and Disk : 100%.
+I haven't seen something like that befoe in Windows because I moved to Windows from Mac just about then (after about 6 years).
+I was actually shocked to see those figures because I was actually expecting it like even the CPU would've been running at 80% - 90% of it's capacity.
 This concerned me.
-My 2 years old laptop with 2 generations old processor is not being used beyond 30%?
-This means that, if I expand my RAM and move to a Solid State drive, I should be able to use this laptop with no problems for a long time.
-I then decided that I shall first find a software fix for my Disk issue.
+My 2 years (in 2017) old laptop with 2 generations old processor is not being used beyond 30%?
+Meaning, if I extend the RAM and move to a Solid State drive, I should be able to use this laptop with no problems for a long enough, ain't it?.
+I thought that I shall first find a software fix for the Disk issue.
 I searched online and implemented the below:

 <table>
     <tr>